peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Applies To:** Process

 **Rule:**
-Process.ownerId set from authenticated user context during creation.
+Process establishes an `OWNED_BY` edge from authenticated user context during creation.
 Immutable after creation.
 Process owned by creating user.

 **Determines access control:**
 - Only owner can update/delete Process